-Woody’s next project was September, a film based on Anton Chekhov’s brooding Uncle Vanya (1898) and again, after a run of five feel-good, successful films – Allen chooses an ‘unfunny’ theme to explore as his relationship with his actress-muse goes South.
-If one does the math back from December 27, 1987 – this timeline perfectly coincides with Ronan Farrow’s conception.
+Woody’s next project was September, a film based on Anton Chekhov’s brooding Uncle Vanya (1898) and again, after a run of five feel-good, successful films — Allen chooses an ‘unfunny’ theme to explore as his relationship with his actress-muse goes south.
+If you do the math back from December 27, 1987 — this timeline perfectly coincides with Ronan Farrow’s conception.
 The production on September was notoriously fraught with difficulty and the chaos behind the film was noticed by the cast and crew.
 Originally supposed to be filmed at Mia’s Connecticut home (the home which inspired Woody to write the film and the same home that Woody is supposed to have ‘molested’ his adopted daughter Dylan in the attic a few years later) the location was changed to Vermont and the film was cast with Mia in the lead role and her mother Maureen O’Sullivan returning to play Mia’s mother on screen once again, as she had in Hannah and Her Sisters.
 Woody shot and edited September by the end of 1986 and it looked like it was on schedule to be released by the summer of 1987 – then something happened in March, 1987 that changed everything: Mia Farrow got pregnant.
 Woody Allen then did something he had never done before – he recast and reshot an entire film all over again.